ArnaudFB/PlayerStats/README.md

   <img src="https://datascientest.com/wp-content/uploads/2021/07/DIstribution-gaussienne-1024x563.png" alt="PlayerStats" style="height: 563px; width:1024px;"/>
 </p>

-## display PVP statistics for each player
+## Display PVP statistics for each player

 This plugin is used to track each player's kill and death.<br>
 This plugin supports PlaceholderAPI and IridiumColorAPI.<br>